Buying organic flowers protects your family, workers, and the environment, and they're easier to find than ever.

 Tara Beeman sprays an oil-based mixture of raw garlic and cayenne pepper on her annuals and perennials to fend off chewing insects.
 Jorge Chiriboga releases wasps and ladybugs into his greenhouses to combat aphids.
 Patricia Damery feeds lavender clippings to her goats, returning the manure to the field as fertilizer to keep her lavender crop healthy and thriving.

-Drawing on tried and tested techniques for growing plants without chemicals, Beeman, Chiriboga, and Damery each produce beautiful, fragrant, organic blooms.
+Drawing on tried and tested techniques for growing plants without chemicals, Beeman, Chiriboga, and Damery each produce beautiful, fragrant, organic flowers.
 Beeman sells her flowers in her own shop, while Chiriboga exports roses from his native Ecuador to the US, and California-based Damery partners with nearby retailers and farmers’ markets to sell her lavender.
 Together they represent a growing force that is changing the floral marketplace for the better.

 While many consumers embrace organic products for the superior taste and health benefits provided by organic fruits and vegetables, organic farming itself originated as a strategy for preserving soil quality and keeping harmful toxins out of the environment.